-shopping in shoreditch
+Shopping in shoreditch

-Famous places to get jewellery are Tatty Devine, Russell Callow, Lara Bohinc 107, NumberNinetyFour, Anna Lovell and Glitterati.
+- Jewellery shops: When in Shoreditch, the best places to get jewellery are Tatty Devine, Russell Callow, Lara Bohinc 107, NumberNinetyFour, Anna Lovell and Glitterati.

 - Artworks: For all your artsy needs head to Far Global, Columbia Glassworks, Ella Doran and Standpoint Gallery.

 Shoreditch London is a haven for shoppers and the more you explore, the more you find.